Welcome to Livorno port guide!

 How to Get to San Gimignano from the Port of Livorno?

-It takes around 1 hour 30 minutes drive one way to reach San Gimignano.
+- It takes around a 1h 30 minutes drive one way to reach San Gimignano.
 Some cruise lines offer shore excursions, however, most of them include stops at other places in Tuscany (Siena) which means that you won’t have much time to spend in San Gimignano.

-With its historic center protected by UNESCO, medieval architecture, a great number of museums, galleries, and a long history of banking/commercial activities, Siena is the capital city of the province of Siena located 130 km (81 mi) southeast of Livorno port.
+With its historic center protected by UNESCO, medieval architecture, a great number of museums, galleries, and a long history of banking/commercial activities, Siena is the capital city of the province of Siena located 130 km/81 miles (a 2-hour drive) southeast of Livorno port.

 How to Get to Siena from Livorno Port?

-Located around a 1-hour drive from Livorno cruise port (72 km; 45 mi), the mountaintop town of Volterra is known for its rich history and the ruins dating from the Etruscan, Roman, and Medieval periods.
+Located around a 1-hour drive from Livorno cruise port (72 km/45 miles), the mountaintop town of Volterra is known for its rich history and the ruins dating from the Etruscan, Roman, and Medieval periods.

 While there, don’t miss out to visit some of the main Volterra highlights: the Roman Theater of Volterra (Teatro Romano di Volterra) dating from the 1st century BC; Piazza dei Priori (the main square) dominated by Palazzo dei Priori, the 13th-century Town Hall building; Volterra Cathedral (Cattedrale di Santa Maria Assunta) with its marble entrance and a gilded coffered ceiling; the Etruscan Museum “Mario Guarnacci”, and the remains of the Etruscan Acropolis (Acropoli Etrusca) among others.